openstack/cinder-specs/specs/liberty/generic-volume-migration.rst

 Proposed change
 ===============

-By using a file-like object abstraction similiar to the backup volume driver approach, we can allow the volume driver to determine how best to attach its volume locally.
+By using a file-like object abstraction similar to the backup volume driver approach, we can allow the volume driver to determine how best to attach its volume locally.
 For most drivers, this will continue to be iSCSI.
 And for Ceph, a RBD object that support file semantics is returned.
 In both cases, the